 Will my family members and guests be with me during Orientation?

-Students will be with their guests during parts of Orientation, but a number of sessions are designed specifically for students.
+Students will be with their guests during parts of on-campus Orientation, but a number of sessions are designed specifically for students.
 During these programs, family members and guests will be in program specifically designed for them.

 Can my friend come with me to Orientation?

-Students are not encouraged to bring friends with them to Orientation.
+Students are not encouraged to bring friends with them to on-campus Orientation.
 Despite their relationship to the student, friends are still considered guests and will be required to go through the family and guest orientation program versus accompanying their friend through pieces of the student orientation program.

 Is the guest fee refundable if my guest ends up not being able to come?

-Guest fees are non-refundable as communicated in the orientation registration process before submitting payment.
+Guest fees are non-refundable as communicated in the guest orientation registration process before submitting payment.
 Students are encouraged to wait to register guests until they can confirm that they can attend.